 They will be distributing the game across Andorra, Austria, Belgium, Cyprus, Denmark, Finland, France, Germany, Greece, Iceland, Ireland, Italy, Liechtenstein, Luxembourg, Monaco, Malta, Norway, Portugal, San Marino, Spain, Sweden, Switzerland, The Netherlands and the United Kingdom.

 Some fans were initially startled that this would mean microtransactions and other predatory practices due to a third party publishing the title, but there is no evidence to that claim so far.
-CD Projekt Red have previously stated they have no intention of introducing these to Cyberpunk 2077, on several occasions .
+CD Projekt Red have previously stated they have no intention of introducing these to Cyberpunk 2077, on .

 To top it off, as we stated previously, Warner Bros. and Bandai Namco partially published The Witcher 3, which was hailed as the saviour of modern era gaming industry due to not having microtransactions, loot boxes or other unwanted monetisation trends.